 2 The Library Checkouts Database

-We’ll be working with the Library Checkouts Database, a fictitious SQLite database about how and what a library keeps track of when lending books.
+We’ll be working with the Library Checkouts Database, a subset of real data from the UC Davis Library.
 This includes information like:

-- Books and their details: title, author, genres, etc…
+- Books and their details: title, author, publication year, etc…

 Why would a library want to track this information in a database?